 - Unlimited annual leave could leave companies understaffed

-For the companies that have certain busy seasons—for certain retail companies that may be late November through December— unlimited leave isn’t practical.
-If all employees take vacations during the busy season, you could lose customers due to a poor customer experience.
+For the companies that have certain busy seasons—many retail companies experience this late November through December— unlimited leave isn’t practical.
+If all employees take vacations during the busy season, you could lose customers due to a poor consumer experience.

 - An unlimited leave policy could impact performance

 Only 21% of surveyed employees believe unlimited annual leave has a positive impact on their team’s performance, according to a study by Justworks.
 Unlimited leave policies often work best when employees agree to take time off with the caveat of knowing that when they are in the office, they get everything done and meet their goals.
 This type of strategy may not work for every employee, especially if your team members require a little more structure to motivate them to do their best work.

 - Unlimited vacation policies limit important employee data

 Unlimited leave makes it harder for businesses to track attendance and performance data—especially when everyone is on their own schedule and works different hours.
 This data is important for companies to assess whether they need to rethink certain processes or fix any underlying issues that impede production.